JosephScript/react-base-project/README.md

-# A Guide to React for FE developers
+# A Guide to React using Webpack for FE developers

 In this React walk through we're going to be using the React JavaScript library for quickly building really fast interfaces, Webpack as our package bundler and to run our development server.
 Then we'll create a testing suite using Enzyme and Mocha.
 You can easily substitute Mocha with any other testing framework (Sinon, Jasmine, etc.).